Hold Manufacturers Accountable For Dangerous Products

 An unfortunate amount of products purchased by consumers today carry significant safety risks.
 Products defects can lead to many complications for their users, including serious injury or even death.
 Others may be fire hazards or cause other sorts of property damage to an unsuspecting consumer.

 Despite the gambit of testing and safety agencies in the U.S. and the presence of consumer advocacy groups that evaluate new products hitting the market, product failure is still an increasing problem in today’s world.
 As manufacturers use cheaper materials to keep the costs of production lower and consumers gravitate towards lower priced options, the quality of items available suffers dramatically and makes device malfunction more common.

 Today, consumers see more guarantees and warranties for products than ever before.
 While these are all well and good when it comes to selling products to potential buyers, the willingness of a provider to actually support its warranty or a guarantee may not be anywhere near the level of commitment as originally advertised.

-Many retailers also offer salesmen incentives to sell warranties, and this can lead to false information being given to a potential buyer in order to push the sale.
+Many retailers also offer salesmen incentives to sell warranties, and this can lead to providing false information to a potential buyer to push the sale.
 This can unfortunately lead to situations where a retailer refuses to honor a warranty that they do explicitly cover.

 Work With A Lawyer To Hold Manufacturers Accountable

 I can help you seek compensation for damages caused by defective products.
 Schedule a free, no-risk, no-obligation consultation with me to learn more about your rights.
 If you live in South Carolina, call my office at 803-594-8177 or send an email today.